mdeslaur/sys11c-power-supply/README.md

 The gerbers for JLCPCB are in the zip file in the gerbers directory.

-This has been lightly tested in a Williams Taxi with low-voltage LED displays.
+This has been tested in both a Williams Taxi and a Williams Diner with low-voltage LED displays.
 The high-voltage section has not been tested, so please let me know if it works.

 Change history:
 1.0 - Initial version